When to Work On a Relationship and When to Leave

 As you can see, there are actually two sides to the concept of Emotional Availability.
 It's important to be conscious of our partner's good qualities.
 However, it's equally important to recognize when we’re involved with the wrong person.
 Otherwise we may waste time with someone who doesn't fit the image of the person we actually want to spend our life with.
 When this happens, we tend to look for faults.

 The first point is important because once we recognize we are with someone special, then we'll know for sure that they are the right one for a long-term relationship.
 We'll appreciate them and we won't look for faults.

 The second point above means that it's just as important to know when to let go, if someone is not right for us.
 Relationships such as that will most likely end eventually anyway.

-Being unavailable emotionally can cause you to just let time go by without progressively moving forward with a decision.
-You might end up staying in a bad relationship and never discussing the issues.
+Being unavailable emotionally can cause you to just let time go by without moving forward with a decision.
+You might end up staying in a bad relationship, never discussing the issues.

 Those who are emotionally unavailable may miss important considerations that would help them make a decision to stay in a good relationship or to leave a bad one.

 They may find themselves lacking the desire to communicate and discuss the issues.
 Feelings may be held within and never shared.
 The result is that things drag on until something major happens that either ends the relationship or forces the parties to finally sit down and talk.

 Which one of these things happens is all a matter of how good both partners are with their ability to communicate.
 Being emotionally unavailable can hinder any attempt to share thoughts and feelings.